neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/analysis.md

 ***Q: Calculate transition probabilities for each word to each other word as $p = t/n$, where $t$ is the total number of each transition and $n$ is the total number of transitions out of the preceeding word (usually the total number of times the word occurred).***

 You now have a model that describes how Dr. Suess' poem is sequenced.

-The model that you just created can be visualized in other ways for a different perspectives on the concept.
+It is a special kind of model called a *Markov model*.

 :::{figure-md} markdown-fig
 <img src="../images/One-Fish-Two-Fish_Markov.gif" alt="fishy" class="bg-primary mb-1" width="600px">